cortinico/cortinico.github.io/_pages/about.md

 I love to **build meaningful communities** around me, either online or in real life.

-Since 2020, I'm a member of the [GDE (Google Developer Expert) program](https://developers.google.com/community/experts/directory/profile/profile-nicola-corti) in the Kotlin category.
+Since 2020, I'm a member of the [GDE (Google Developer Expert) program](https://developers.google.com/community/experts/directory/profile/profile-nicola-corti) in the Android category.
 I enjoy connecting developers around me and I had the opportunity to build and support the following communities:

 * [The GDG (Google Developer Group) chapter in Pisa](https://gdgpisa.it/)
 * [The Kotlin User Group in Hamburg](https://www.meetup.com/Kotlin-User-Group-Hamburg/)